ArtoriaZhang/mybatis-generator-custom/README.md

 1. Run App main method or run the jar packaged with dependencies using 'java -jar ...'.
 Be aware that pass '-configfile' parameter to runtime env.

+##Concepts & Architecture

+1. ConfigurationParser.parseConfiguration(cinfigFile) load properties & plugin & context.
+This will also determine bunch of GENERATORS which to be use.;
+2. Looping in CONTEXT_TO_BE_RUN, handing each CONTEXT.
+Generating introspect tables, then generate the POJO of java client / mapper.
+Building up XML file.